Florida Home Repair Grants 2026: SHIP, MSFH & Roof Help

 Roof Improvements, Impact Windows and Doors, Garage Door Reinforcement, Secondary Water Barrier Installation

-MSFH application note: The official portal is mysafeflhome.com.
+MSFH application note: The official Florida Department of Financial Services portal is My Safe Florida Home.
 The inspection step is a core part of the process, so plan for scheduling time.

 Weatherization Assistance Program

-Priority: Preference is given to seniors (60+), families with children, and households with a high energy burden.
+Income and priority: Florida WAP is income-based.
+Priority may be given to seniors age 60+, disabled residents, families with children, and households with repeated high utility bills or high energy burden.

 USDA Section 504: The Rural Grant

-Grants for Seniors (62+): Receive up to $10,000 as an absolute grant to remove safety hazards.
-It only needs to be repaid if the home is sold within 3 years.
+• Grant path: Eligible homeowners age 62+ may qualify for grant help up to $10,000 to remove health and safety hazards.
+USDA grants generally must be repaid if the home is sold in less than 3 years.

 My Safe Florida Home Application and Waitlist Rules